 - Until 1541, Westmeath was an integral part of Meath - together they formed the "Fifth Province" of Ireland, the "Middle".

-- The car registrations issued in Westmeath have the letters WH on the number plate.
+- The car registrations issued in Westmeath have the letters WH on the license plate.

-- Westmeath's county town is Mullingar, other important towns include Athlone, Castlepollard, Kilbeggan, Kinnegad, Moate, and Rochfordbridge.
+- Westmeath's county town is Mullingar, other important towns include the college town of Athlone, Castlepollard, Kilbeggan, Kinnegad, Moate, and Rochfordbridge.

-- The size of County Westmeath is given at 1,764 square kilometers.
+- The size of County Westmeath is given at 710 square miles.

 02 of 07